 Artistic Surface Effects

 When talking about polymer clay, it can also be hard to separate painting out as a specific technique.
 Crackle effects, silkscreen printing, sponge painting through a stencil, acrylic paint pours, and many more processes use paint on polymer clay but have a whole world of technique and process to learn.
-(Learn about silkscreen printing in my eBook here.)

 Many media are often combined to create complex surface effects using chalks, pastels, mica, powders, or dyes.
 (Yep, another in-depth eBook on Powders here!)
 The chemical rules of polymer clay and paint interactions still hold true for these processes, but I’m sure you can see how complicated it can get!
 This is the realm of personal experimentation.
-While you can learn some things from tutorials (such as my Rustic Beads Tutorial here), for most surface effects you’ll head off into uncharted territory.
+While you can learn some things from tutorials (such as my Rustic Beads Course here), for most surface effects you’ll head off into uncharted territory.
 But the good news is that it’s great fun!

 Types of Paint